 You may wonder if it is safe to eat green tomatoes, as soon foods are unsafe to eat if they aren’t ripe.
 Green tomatoes are a great source of vitamins and minerals.
 Does that mean this cake is good for you?
 Maybe not.
 After all there are 2 cups of sugar.
 But the green tomatoes inside are definitely an added benefit.

 What do green tomatoes do in cake?

-It isn’t unusual for veggies to be in cake.
-After all, think of the amazing things zucchini does for breads and cakes.
+It isn’t unusual for fruit to be in cake.
+After all, think of the amazing things zucchini does for breads and cakes (yes, zucchini is a fruit!).
 Green tomatoes is the same!
 They add moisture to cake, plus they add bulk so you get a nice tall cake with great texture.